feature-engine/feature_engine/README.md

 # Feature Engine

-Feature Engine is a python library that contains several transformers to engineer features for use in machine learning models.
-The transformers follow scikit-learn like functionality.
-They first learn the imputing or encoding methods from the training set, and subsequently transform the dataset.
+Feature-engine is a Python library that contains several transformers to engineer features for use in machine learning models.
+Feature-engine's transformers follow Scikit-learn like functionality with fit() and transform() methods to first learn the transforming paramenters from data and then transform the data.
-Currently the transformers include functionality for:
+Current Feature-engine's transformers include functionality for:

-* Missing value imputation
+* Missing data imputation
 * Categorical variable encoding
 * Outlier removal
 * Discretisation